alexgolec/tda-api/docs/client.rst

 <https://developer.tdameritrade.com/account-access/apis/post/accounts/
 %7BaccountId%7D/orders-0>`__, but beyond that we're on our own.

-``tda-api`` includes some helpers, described in :ref:`orders`, which provide an incomplete utility for creating various order types.
+``tda-api`` includes some helpers, described in :ref:`order_templates`, which provide an incomplete utility for creating various order types.
 While it only scratches the surface of what's possible, we encourage you to use that module instead of creating your own order specs.

 .. _`example order specs`: https://developer.tdameritrade.com/content/place-order-samples